Documentation

 received_key = side_channel.recv() # "v1.base64url-key..."

-plaintext = zephr.retrieve_secret({"url": task["credential_url"], "key": received_key})
+result = zephr.retrieve_secret({"url": task["credential_url"], "key": received_key})

 REST API